-Demand for our units has been high with options being exercised and work is constantly ongoing to secure backlog.
+Demand for our units has been high, with options being exercised and firm contracts in to at least Q4 2026, with unpriced options thereafter.
+Work is constantly ongoing to secure backlog.

-Activity in 2023
+Activity in 2024

-The Group's two semi-submersible drilling units operated across multiple projects in Norway during 2023 and saw options being exercised during the year.
+The Group's two semi-submersible drilling units operated across multiple projects in Norway during 2024, and were awarded a number of contract extensions.